-With funding from the Hartford Foundation for Public Giving's Catalyst Group in the fall of 2002, an initiative was launched.
-In early 2003, with a further grant, the Network steering committee was invited to join and collaborate with the Capitol Region Partnership to address the issue deemed most important to the Partnership: the Workforce of Tomorrow.
-For the balance of 2003 the Network held community conversations in Hartford to provide 200 citizens of the region with an opportunity to learn more about the workforce issues and to offer their recommendations on how they should be addressed.
-In early 2004, with an additional grant from the Foundation, the steering committee focused on (a) designing a structure that would provide a broadbased, diverse, non-partisan opportunity for ordinary citizens and community leaders to identify issues they deemed important to their own communities and the region and (b) establishing a study committee to address an issue selected by citizens.
+The Citizens Network began with funding from the Hartford Foundation for Public Giving's Catalyst Group in the fall of 2002.
+In early 2003, with a further grant, the Network steering committee worked with the Capital Region Partnership on the issue of the Workforce of Tomorrow.
+The Network held community conversations in Hartford to provide 200 citizens of the region with an opportunity to learn more about the workforce issues and to offer their recommendations on how they should be addressed.
+In early 2004, with an additional grant from the Foundation, the steering committee focused on (a) designing a structure that would provide a broad-based, diverse, non-partisan opportunity for ordinary citizens and community leaders to identify issues they deemed important to their own communities and the region and (b) establishing a study committee to address an issue selected by citizens.
 To refine the concept and define a model, information was gathered from a variety of sources including the national Alliance for Regional Stewardship, the Citizens League of Minneapolis, Jacksonville's Community Council (JCCI), Focus St. Louis, and Birmingham's Region 2020.
 In early 2005, based on several electronic polls on issues of regional significance to over 500 residents of the region, the issue, financing local education, was selected for study.